MEET THE AUTHOR

 and this:

-• Students should check their answers to determine whether they would get the given expression if they “operated” with their answer.
+• Students should check their answers to determine whether they would obtain the given expression if they “operated” on their answers.

 General suggestions for fixing errors